barumau/panlingue/eng/pandunia-loge.md

-The pandunia-loge.csv in not valid by RFC 4180.
+The panlingue-loge.csv in not valid by RFC 4180.

 The following are the differences: